-Whether you are working from home or finally back to putting on pants, there are days we wish we could go back to the slow pace of quarantine life, because sometimes a full blowout, or perfect, wand waves are just not in the cards.
+Whether you are working from home or finally back to putting on pants, there are days we wish we could go back to the slow pace of quarantine life, because sometimes a full blowout, or perfect, wand waves are just not in the cards, despite some really awesome hair color apps available.
 So here are some low-maintenance hairstyle trends that will keep you looking good, regardless…

 - Messy Top Bun - ah, the classic messy bun.
 The perfect updo for summer days when you want to look effortless, yet office-ready.
 Begin with a ponytail, then wrap hair around itself to create your bun.
 Fasten with hairpins or another hairband.
 Silky, smooth hair won’t work well here, so make sure your hair is a tad bit dirty - lazy day bonus!